Selling a House ‘As Is’ in Arizona

 Prioritize a cash offer if you receive one

-On occasion, conventional lenders may even finance a fixer-upper property sold “as is,” it’s not impossible to finance a fixer-upper with an FHA loan.
-However, if you’re selling a house “as is” — especially one that needs heftier repairs — you may want to consider accepting a cash offer if you receive one.
+On occasion, conventional lenders may even finance a fixer-upper property sold as-is, it’s not impossible to finance a fixer-upper with an FHA loan.
+However, if you’re selling a house as-is — especially one that needs heftier repairs — you may want to consider accepting a cash offer if you receive one.
 Cash eliminates the lender-ordered appraisal and the time it takes to close on the buyer’s loan, creating a faster and clearer path to settlement.

 Pros of listing a home ‘as is’: